diegorichi/Patagonian---Spotify/README.md

 ---
 Run API Rest.

-go to patagonian directory (there is manage.py file)

 run: python manage.py runserver

 Server runs at http://localhost:8000

 ## 🚀 Testing the API <a name = "testing"></a>